 What is a Desktop Publisher?

-A desktop publisher is someone who uses publishing software to create and design page layouts for newspapers, books, brochures, and other items that are printed or electronically published.
+A desktop publisher uses publishing software to create and design page layouts for newspapers, books, brochures, and other items that are printed or electronically published.

 Responsibilities may vary depending on the project and on the employer.
-Desktop publishers that work at smaller companies are typically required to carry out a wide variety of tasks, while desktop publishers at larger companies may be asked to concentrate on just one part of the publishing process.
+Those that work at smaller companies are typically required to carry out a wide variety of tasks, while those at larger companies may be asked to concentrate on just one part of the publishing process.

 What does a Desktop Publisher do?